conradhalling/jekyll-theme-chirpy/_posts/2023-09-26-cape-cod-2023-day-three.md

 (For the second day of this tour, see
 [Cape Cod 2023, Day Two]( {% link _posts/2023-09-25-cape-cod-2023-day-two.md %} )).

-In the morning from 9:45 a.m. to 11:30 a.m.
-I walked all the way around Flax Pond on park trails.
+In the morning from 9:45 a.m. to 11:30 a.m., I walked all the way around Flax Pond on park trails.

 ![A glacial erratic](a-glacial-erratic-in-nickerson-state-park.png){: